 - Becoming one of the vanguard local authorities in UK100 Cities, pledging to achieve 100% Clean Energy by 2050.
-Developing our forthcoming carbon reduction plan.
+Developing the councils Carbon Neutral Plan.
 Reducing corporate carbon emissions so far by installing solar photovoltaic panels on our buildings and improving energy efficiency by e.g. installing LED street and car park lighting. - Providing a free energy advice service to residents to help reduce fuel bills and keep homes warmer through our Local Energy Advice Partnership (LEAP)